Visit Queensland Health for details on current COVID-19 restrictions. Find out about City updates and community and small business relief.

 City of Gold Coast holds citizenship ceremonies throughout the year.
 The Department of Home Affairs manage and allocate who attends the citizenship ceremonies.
 Home Affairs issues candidates' names about 6 weeks before a ceremony.
 The City then posts invitations advising candidates of their ceremony details.

-It can take 3-6 months to attend a citizenship ceremony after being approved for Australian citizenship.
+It can take 3 to 6 months to attend a citizenship ceremony after being approved for Australian citizenship.

 For more information contact the Department of Home Affairs on 13 18 80.
 They can help with citizenship enquiries, including ceremony dates.

-Due to the current Covid-19 restrictions on venue capacities, Citizenship candidates are unable to have guests attend the Citizenship Ceremonies held on Friday 17 September at HOTA, Home of the Arts.
+Due to the current COVID-19 restrictions on venue capacities, citizenship candidates are unable to have guests attend the citizenship ceremonies held on Wednesday 10 November at HOTA, Home of the Arts.